robertrottermann/erp-workbench/help/source/walktrough/walktrough.rst

 The name of the site

+For each site a folder-structure is defined the first time it is created.
+The topfolder of this structure is named identically as the site.
+Normally this folders are constructed in the erp-workbench's home foler ($WB) but can be configured to be elsewhere:

+- $WB-DATA

 - Project

 A project is a local structure, where a site is constructed and can be run locally.